pymeasure/pymeasure/docs/dev/adding_instruments.rst

 .. note::
    To clearly distinguish these special attributes from normal class/instance attributes, they can only be set, not read.

-The mechanism works for all the parameters in properties, except :code:`dynamic` and :code:`docs` -- see :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>`, :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>`.
+The mechanism works for all the parameters in properties, except :code:`dynamic` and :code:`docs` -- see :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>`, :func:`Instrument.measurement <pymeasure.instruments.common_base.CommonBase.measurement>`, :func:`Instrument.setting <pymeasure.instruments.common_base.CommonBase.setting>`.

 Dynamic validity range
 ----------------------